justicetrace/justicetrace/README.md

 - 💞️ I’m looking to collaborate on anything that's somewhat to my understanding!
 - 📫 How to reach me: justicerivera13@outlook.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I really love to travel
+- ⚡ Fun fact: I'm a huge coffee addict.

 <!---
 justicetrace/justicetrace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.